8 Incredible Hikes Under 5 Miles Everyone In Alabama Should Take

 There are many spectacular hiking trails near me in Alabama.
 If you’re a fan of hiking, but don’t enjoy taking long, strenuous hikes, you’re in luck.
 In addition to Alabama’s long and strenuous hiking trails, many short trails are also located throughout the state.
 Some are even less than five miles long, including the eight hiking trails listed below.These eight trails are also some of the best hikes in Alabama, so don’t forget to add them to your outdoor bucket list.

-Have you ever taken any of these nine hiking trails?
-What other short Alabama hiking trails would you recommend?
+Have you ever taken any of these eight best hikes in Alabama?
+If so, please share your experience with us in the comments below.
+Also, what other short Alabama hiking trails would you recommend?

 What are three of the best kid-friendly hikes around Alabama?